 Statement x is, of course, more to do with the classic questions found more traditionally in philosophy departments in academia rather than in the science departments.
 What we know, what we can possibly know, and how we come to know it is to be doing epistemology and it is crucial this discipline is not hijacked by those who have already assumed that some extremely crude form of empiricism has won the debate.
 Of course, to anyone who has read even a college introduction to epistemology, this video completely ignores epistemological discussion as if it does not need mentioning but this is precisely what makes it so horribly naïve.

 You can have a lovely video, with a superb actor to read it, but if a video is lacking in substance it’s not worth much.
+If Humanists want to be taken seriously then it won’t do to ignore historical facts, complex philosophical issues, and ultimately truth by making overly simplistic propaganda.

 Here are a couple of better summaries: